maxzerbini/dingo/README.md

 	"PostgresSchema": "public"
 }
 ```
+The _DatabaseType_ can assume one of these values
+- "MySQL"
+- "Postgres"
 Optional configuration parameters
 - _ExcludedEntities_ is an optional list of enity names that will be exluded
 - _Entities_ is a list of included entities, if it's void all the entities are considered